 These bikes generally attract a younger and more inexperienced audience which generally leads to a higher insurance premium.

 In a post-Covid world, a 125cc bike makes so much sense for those commuting to an office, and particularly if you work in a city.
 It’s a fantastic way to save money compared with driving a car, and it’s far more socially distanced than public transport.

 With a maximum power output of 11kW (15bhp) and a power-to-weight ratio of not more than 0.1kW per kg, 125cc bikes in the UK market aren’t the last word in sizzling speeds.
 They’re capable of 70mph, just, but it takes quite a while to get to those sorts of speeds.

 They’re far happier ridden below 50mph, where their performance is sufficient to get a rider out of a bad situation if needs be.
 In fact, smaller 125s like the loveable Honda Grom are hilarious fun to ride at low speeds.

 There’s a choice of geared 125s or twist-and-go automatics, with the latter bikes being scooters in the vast majority of cases.

 How much is 125cc bike insurance?

-The average bike insurance for a 125cc can vary widely depending on how many miles you cover in a year, your address and where the bike will be kept overnight.
+The average bike insurance for a 125cc in the UK can vary widely depending on how many miles you cover in a year, your address and where the bike will be kept overnight.
 125cc insurance can be generally cheaper because the bikes don’t produce a huge amount of power, meaning they’re easier to ride.

 However, to lower your insurance premium on a 125cc motorbike, the best way is to pass your full licence.
 Most riders tend to move on to a bigger bike at that point, though.